zhangzilongc/Anomaly-Detection-Latest-Developments-for-CV/README.rst

-Anomaly Detection Learning Sources for CV
+Anomaly Detection Latest Developments for CV
 ====================================================

 *Anomaly detection* recently has attracted more and more attention in the field of computer vision.
 Current anomaly detection tasks of computer vision (*ADCV*) can be roughly divided into 2 classes.